a-sit-plus/wallet-issuing-backend/README.md

 The OpenAPI spec is available at <http://localhost:8080/v3/api-docs>, the Swagger UI at <http://localhost:8080/swagger-ui/index.html>.

+`GET /crl/1` returns the X.509 Certificate Revocation List, if the PKI implementation supports this (see below for configuration), i.e. only for the internal PKI.
+When AERA is used to sign device binding certificates, the CRL is available at an external URL.

 `GET /credentials/status/1` returns the revocation list in a VC-compatible format, i.e. [Revocation List 2020](https://w3c-ccg.github.io/vc-status-rl-2020/).

 Sample revocation list (transported as a JWS in compact representation, exploded here for readability):